labutche/Customer-Churn-Prediction-in-E-commerce/README.md

 - `code`: Contains all the code files, including scripts and Jupyter notebooks.
 - `data`: Contains the datasets used for the analysis.
 - `figures`: Contains the visualizations and plots generated during the analysis.
-- `notebooks`: Contains Jupyter notebooks with code and analysis.
 - `report`: Contains the final white paper and other related documentation.

 ## Getting Started